Chicago Fire season 1: Production

+The network placed an order for the series in May 2012.
+After receiving an additional script order in October, Chicago Fire was picked up for a full season on November 8, 2012.
+On January 29, 2013, Chicago Fire had its episode total increased from 22 to 23.
+One week later, on February 6, 2013, Chicago Fire received one more episode, giving it a total of 24 episodes for season one.

 The firehouse shown is Engine 18's quarters, located at 1360 S. Blue Island Ave. between 13th & Racine.
 Housed here is Engine 18, 2-2-1 (Deputy District Chief - 1st District), 4-5-7 (Paramedic Field Chief - EMS District 7), 6-4-16 (High-Rise Response Unit), and Ambulance 65.

 Spinoff

-On March 27, 2013, NBC announced plans for a proposed spin-off of Chicago Fire, Deadline reported they heard the spin-off would involve the Chicago Police Department, the spin-off series being created and produced by Dick Wolf, with Derek Haas, Michael Brant, and Matt Olmstead serving as executive producers.
+On March 27, 2013, NBC announced plans for a proposed spin-off of Chicago Fire.
+Nellie Andreeva of Deadline Hollywood reported they heard the spin-off would involve the Chicago Police Department, the spin-off series being created and produced by Dick Wolf, with Derek Haas, Michael Brant, and Matt Olmstead serving as executive producers.
 It premiered on January 8, 2014.

 The show follows an Intelligence Unit and is filmed entirely in Chicago.
 The main cast includes Jason Beghe, Jon Seda, Sophia Bush, Jesse Lee Soffer, Patrick Flueger, Elias Koteas, Marina Squerciati, LaRoyce Hawkins, and Archie Kao.

-A crossover between the two Chicago shows aired on April 29 and 30, 2014 depicting an explosion that brings the fire and police departments together.
+A crossover between the two Chicago shows aired on April 29 and 30, 2014, depicting an explosion that brings the fire and police departments together.